jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 This is the example Dominic gave me.
 The above fails, because `hello` in `module.js` points to the hidden variable exported by `main.js`, and it's accessed before it's initialized.

 If `main.js` is changed to use `export { hello as default }`, it doesn't fail, because it's passing the function by reference and gets hoisted.
 If `main.js` is changed to use `export default function hello()`, again it doesn't fail, but this time it's because it hits that super-magic-special-case of `export default function`.

+I suspect `export default function` special-cased for this exact reason; to make hoisting work as expected.
+But again, it feels like `export default identifier` should have been special-cased in the same way.

 So there you go!
 I learned something new.
 But, as with my last few posts, please don't add this to your interview questions, just avoid circular dependencies 😀.